All Episodes

 Like Neil Bortz in a social situation.

-By the way, Neil just got out of surgery the other day, had a knee replacement, and I ask him how he's doing, he sends me pictures of the nurses.
+By the way, Neil just got out of surgery the other day, hit a knee replacement, and I asked him how he's doing.

 He's like a teenager.

-Like Imus is different in person.
+Like, Imus is different in person.

-Russia's a little bit different in person.
+Rush is a little bit different in person.

 Levin is, he's not different in person.